perladvent/perldotcom/content/article/_pub_2005_07_07_navwidgets.md

 changes](http://web-cpan.berlios.de/modules/HTML-Widgets-NavMenu/article/examples/embellish-2-fine-grained-delta.diff)
 shows several more additions.
 Their implications are:

-1. Both English resumÃ©s have a `'skip' => 1,` pair.
-This caused these
-    pages to [appear in the navigation
+1. Both English resumés have a `'skip' => 1,` pair.
+This caused these pages to [appear in the navigation menu](http://web-cpan.berlios.de/modules/HTML-Widgets-NavMenu/article/examples/fine-grained-site-flow/dest/me/resumes/), but not to be part of the traversal flow.
-    menu](http://web-cpan.berlios.de/modules/HTML-Widgets-NavMenu/article/examples/fine-grained-site-flow/dest/me/resumes/),
-    but not to be part of the traversal flow.
 Clicking "next" at that